The Chambers Brothers

-Background and early career
+Background

 Originally from Carthage, Mississippi, the Chambers Brothers first honed their skills as members of the choir in their Baptist church.
 This arrangement ended in 1952 when the eldest brother, George, was drafted into the Army.
 George relocated to Los Angeles after his discharge, and his brothers soon joined him.
 Beginning in 1954, the foursome played gospel and folk music throughout the Southern California region, but remained little known until 1965 when they began performing in New York City.

-Consisting of George (September 26, 1931 – October 12, 2019) on washtub bass (later on bass guitar Danelectro and Gibson Thunderbird), Lester (b.
+Consisting of George (September 26, 1931 – October 12, 2019) on washtub bass (later on Danelectro and Gibson Thunderbird bass guitar), Lester (b.
 April 13, 1940) on harmonica, and Willie (b.
 March 3, 1938) and Joe (August 22, 1942 – August 15, 2024) on guitar, the group started to venture outside the gospel circuit, playing at coffeehouses that booked folk acts.
 They played at places like The Ash Grove, a very popular Los Angeles folk club.
 It became one of their favorite haunts and brought them into contact with Hoyt Axton, Ramblin' Jack Elliott, Reverend Gary Davis, and Barbara Dane.

-When Dane spotted the brothers there, she knew they would be perfect to do these freedom songs that people wanted to hear then.
+When Barbara Dane spotted the brothers at the Ash Grove, she knew they would be perfect to do the freedom songs that people wanted to hear then.
 Dane became a great supporter, performing and recording with the brothers.
 Dane took them on tour with her and introduced them to Pete Seeger, who helped put the Chambers Brothers on the bill of the 1965 Newport Folk Festival.
-The brothers were backed by Sam Lay at Newport on their first night at the festival.
-George Chambers was impressed by the "big sound" of Lay and asked him to back the brothers on another set.
-One of the songs they performed, "I Got It", appeared on the Newport Folk Festival 1965 compilation LP, which was issued on the Vanguard label.